 Head to the hills inland to explore relics of colonial days such as plantation houses, signal towers, tropical gardens, museums and rum distilleries.
 The island itself is divided into 11 parishes named after 10 saints, Christ Church being the 11th.
 Many of the parish churches are impressive buildings so are a must-visit for architecture fanatics.

-Entry requirements – Barbados officially reopened for tourism on 1 July, dividing all arriving tourists into four groups based on their country of departure: very low-risk, low-risk, medium-risk and high-risk.
+Entry requirements – Barbados has divided all arriving tourists into four groups based on their country of departure: very low-risk, low-risk, medium-risk and high-risk.

 All travellers will need to fill out an Online Immigration Form, which must be completed 24 hours prior to departure.

 Those arriving from very low-risk destinations can enter without testing or quarantine; those coming from low-risk destinations must present a negative PCR test taken within 72 hours of departure.
 Those arriving from medium-risk destinations must bring a negative PCR test taken within 72 hours of departure and will be monitored (not quarantined) for 7 days after leaving the airport.
 Effective 1 October, medium-risk persons will be required to take a second PCR test upon arrival.

 Those coming from a designated high-risk destinations (includes UK) must bring proof of a negative PCR test taken within 72 hours of departure and then will be semi-quarantined at their approved hotel or villa (they can use some of the property’s amenities).
 On day 5-7 of the quarantine they can take another PCR test and will be released if negative.
 Click here to see the lists.